Skills for Employment

 David Hockney Building

-The Skills for Employment course offers school leavers aged 16-25 with learning difficulties/disabilities, SEND and Education Health Care Plans, the next step in their learning experience, based within in the College environment.
+The Skills for Employment course offers school leavers with SEND or Education Health Care Plans next steps in their learning experience.
+The course is also suitable for those students without SEND, however who want to develop confidence at College in a more supportive environment.

 Learning is focused on the importance of developing skills for employment and is a mixture of classroom based and practical activities within the community.